seewhyjay/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting an assignment

-1. Deleting a person while all persons are being shown
+1. Deleting an assignment while all assignments are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple assignments in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First assignment is deleted from the list.
+Details of the deleted assignment shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No assignment is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.